MaddyGuthridge/transcoded/README.md

 ### Build for production

 The project is not in a state where I have tried setting this up yet.
+Eventually, I plan for this to be dockerized.

 ```sh
 $ bun run build